-This report presents national data about child abuse and neglect known to child protective services agencies in the United States during federal fiscal year 2017.
+This report, published in January 2020, presents national data about child abuse and neglect known to child protective services agencies in the United States during federal fiscal year 2018.

 The 12 Core Concepts, developed by the NCTSN Core Curriculum Task Force during an expert consensus meeting in 2007, serve as the conceptual foundation of the Core Curriculum on Childhood Trauma and provide a rationale for trauma-informed assessment and intervention.
 The Concepts cover a broad range of points that practitioners and agencies should consider as they strive to assess, understand, and assist trauma-exposed children, families, and communities in trauma-informed ways.

 Every child needs a family and a safe place to call home.
 This issue brief provides recommendations to ensure children who have experienced abuse or neglect receive an appropriate level of care and have a chance to grow up in the care of a family.

 Help is Here (KY Coalition Against Domestic Violence): Version 1 | Version 2 | Version 3

 Kentucky Coalition Against Domestic Violence’s newest brochure explains the mandatory education and referral for victims of domestic violence.
 Local programs and volunteers will find these useful for information regarding domestic violence and sexual assault resources and reporting.